 \textbf{Chang~\emph{et al.}~\cite{chang}:} Trained multiple versions of the 2D U-Net models, and used them as an ensemble to predict segmentation masks.
 This requires significantly more computing time and resources than training a single model that performs the task with higher performance in many cases.

-\textbf{Li~\cite{Li2018}:} Implemented a three-stage cascaded segmentation network that combines whole-tumor, tumor-core and then enhanced-tumor masks.
+\textbf{Li~\cite{Li2018}:} Implemented a 3-stage cascaded segmentation network that combines whole-tumor, tumor-core and enhanced-tumor masks.
 For the whole-tumor stage, they utilize a modified multi-view 2D U-Net architecture, which processes three slices at a time from input 3D scans: axial, sagittal, and coronal views.
-We achieve better results with requiring less computations with a smaller network.
+Our method produces better results while requiring less computations using a smaller network.

-\textbf{JiGen~\cite{domain_adaptation_caputo}:} We compare our method to the multi-tasking approach called JiGen, proposed by Carlucci \emph{et al.}~\cite{domain_adaptation_caputo}.
-JiGen solves jigsaw puzzles as a secondary task for domain generalization, in a multi-task setup.
-We implemented their model and considered the multiple modalities as if they were other domains.
-This baseline aims to analyze the benefits of performing modality confusion on the data-level (our approach), as opposed to the feature space (their approach).
+\textbf{JiGen~\cite{domain_adaptation_caputo}:} This method is a multi-tasking approach called JiGen~\cite{domain_adaptation_caputo}.
+JiGen solves jigsaw puzzles as a secondary task for domain generalization.
+We implemented their model and treated the multiple modalities as if they were other domains.
+This baseline aims to analyze the benefits of performing modality confusion on the data-level (our approach), as opposed to the feature-level (their approach).

+\textbf{Models Genesis~\cite{ssl_models_genesis}:} This is a self-supervised method that relies on multiple image reconstruction tasks to learn from unlabeled scans.
+Even though their method is mainly implemented in 3D, we employ the 2D version (\textbf{2D MG}) of their model\footnote{It uses Resnet18 as the encoder of the U-Net architecture implemented here: \url{https://github.com/qubvel/segmentation\_models}} (pretrained on Chest-CT), for better comparability.

+\textbf{Rubik Cube~\cite{rubik}:} A self-supervised method that relies on solving 3D jigsaw puzzles as a proxy task, and also applies random rotations on puzzle cubes.
+Similarly, we compare to a 2D (\textbf{2D RC}) version of their method, for better comparability.

+\textbf{U-Net Puzzle Solver:} This baseline aims to evaluate the representations learned by our puzzle solver, which relies on Sinkhorn operator, in comparison to a U-Net puzzle solver, which relies on pixel-wise image reconstruction.
+This baseline is trained with a simple pixel-wise MSE loss~\cite{puzzle_solver_unet}.

-\paragraph{Evaluation Metrics:} The reported metrics are the average dice scores for the Whole Tumor (WT), the Tumor Core (TC), and the Enhanced Tumor (ET).
-We follow the same standard post-processing techniques used by Isensee \emph{et al.}~\cite{isensee} when evaluating on BraTs validation set.
+\paragraph{Evaluation Metrics} The reported metrics are the average dice scores for the Whole Tumor (WT), the Tumor Core (TC), and the Enhanced Tumor (ET).